 Credit: Kevin’s son Kevin Rand Junior, whom also shares his love of the ocean and all of it’s creatures, has been involved in assisting with vessel testing operations during the development of the Lobster / Crab Raft.
 Thank you, Kev Junior, for your dedication to conservation.

 David lives in Bellingham Washington where he graduated from Western Washington University with an Interdisciplinary Bachelor’s Degree in Prehospital Care and Wilderness Rescue.
 David has worked for the National Park Service and Petroleum Industry as an emergency responder and instructor in emergency medicine, high-angle rescue, confined space rescue and search management.
 David also volunteered with the Chuckanut Fire Dept, Bellingham Mountain Rescue Council and the Mount Baker Ski Patrol throughout the 1990s and 2000’s.
-After many years of professional and volunteer work in human rescue, David has shifted his focus to marine mammal rescue and marine debris prevention.
+After many years of professional and volunteer work in human rescue, David has added to his focus to marine debris prevention.

-David currently volunteers as a pinniped stranding and entanglement responder with the Whatcom Marine Mammal Stranding Network.
-He attended an apprenticeship training in large whale disentanglement at the Center for Coastal Studies and is continuing to build the knowledge and credentials required to safely help entangled whales and pinnipeds.
-At SMELTS, David is helping to create a rescue team and maintain a response vessel that assists with a wide range of marine mammal research and rescue.
-He also contributes to the design and testing of marine debris reduction technology.
-David has experience with assisting a Leading marine manufacturer in design and sales of custom electrical panels.
-His experience in electrical design and manufacturing are utilized to help SMELTS develop new technology for debris prevention and marine mammal rescue.
+David currently volunteers as a pinniped stranding responder with the Whatcom Marine Mammal Stranding Network.
+He attended an apprenticeship training in large whale disentanglement at the Center for Coastal Studies.
+At SMELTS he contributes to the design and testing of marine debris reduction technology.
+David has experience with assisting a Leading marine manufacturer in design and sales of custom marine electrical panels.
+His experience in electrical design and manufacturing are utilized to help SMELTS develop new technology for debris prevention.

 ENGINEER & DEVELOPER